Pyleks/Milestone-Project-3/README.md

 - More comprehensive but yet simplified way of adding new recipes, + a tagging system for later filtering and searching.
 - Add Reset password for users in the user profile.
 - Add reset password option for Admin to preform on all users.
-- Security from Python code and not just JS
+- Password security from Python code and not just JS.
-- A more Stylized feedback to the user
+- A more Stylized feedback to the user.

 ### Implemented Feature Summary